Omochice/dps-codic-vim/README.md

 Run `:Codic <text you want to translate>` and the results will be displayed in a new window.

-Up to 3 texts can be converted at the same time, separated by spaces (both full-width and half-width).
+Up to 3 texts can be converted at the same time, separated by spaces (full-width or half-width).

 ## Example